Skangky23/SolidityAssessment/README.md

 This code will show us how to mint our first ever token, and how to burn it afterwards.

-## Mark Vincent Pagala
+//## Mark Vincent Pagala

-National Teachers College 3rd Year BSIT
+//National Teachers College 3rd Year BSIT